 Adoptions are also handled by a family law attorney.
-An adoption is a legal proceeding where the parental rights of the original parent must be terminated, and those rights are passed on to the adopting parents.
+An adoption is a legal proceeding where the parental rights of the original parent must be terminated, and those rights are passed on to the adoptive parents.

 A similar circumstance happens in foster care cases.
 In these court proceedings, foster placement and temporary custody are assigned.

 When a child reaches the age of sixteen, that child can seek to legally emancipate themselves from their parents.
-This decision must be made in the court system, so emancipation cases are handled by a family law attorney.
+This decision must be made in the court system, so legal separation emancipation cases are handled by a family law attorney.

 Family law can also include cases related to same-sex marriage, common law marriage, domestic partnerships, juvenile justice, domestic violence, and child abuse and neglect.